-- 4. Hire a district-wide lead for parent and community engagement.
-Goal 3 Action 4 - 5.
-Provide parent education classes for identified parent communities in partnership with Foothill Parent Engagement Institute Goal 3, Action 6
+4. Hire a district-wide lead for parent and community engagement.
+Goal 3 Action 4

 A description of the plan for how the additional concentration grant add-on funding identified above will be used to increase the number of staff providing direct services to students at schools that have a high concentration (above 55 percent) of foster youth, English learners, and low-income students, as applicable.